Kapyjengi/WalkInEvents/README.md

 ```

-The tag categories were made by hand and are hardcoded into LogicalFunctions/GetTagList.js.
-They probably wont be useful for your data, but you can use it as a base for your own division.
+The tag categories were handmade and are hardcoded into LogicalFunctions/GetTagList.js.
+They probably won't be useful for your data, but you can use it as a base for your own division.

-Youll find our data-fetch functions in the Services-folder.
+You'll find our data-fetch functions in the Services-folder.
 For changing the url you'll also need to edit "proxy"-field in package.json.

 ## Project group